Inside Telegram’s ambitious $1.2B ICO to create the next Ethereum

 - Payments for micropayments and peer-to-peer transactions

 Putting these components together could allow Telegram to be the base for a new range of decentralized apps and services based on the blockchain.
-It could also turn Telegram from a messaging app into a platform that hosts internet-based content which could, in theory, operate micro-paywalls that let users unlock news or subscriptions for small amounts of crypto payment, while there’s the potential to become a major payment hub.
+It could turn Telegram from a messaging app into a platform that hosts internet-based content which could, in theory, operate micro-paywalls that let users unlock news or subscriptions for small amounts of crypto payment, while there’s also the potential to become a major payment hub.

-TON will provide the backbone for new kinds of internet services while also allowing existing social networks and messaging apps in, too.
+TON will provide the backbone for new kinds of internet services while also allowing existing social networks and messaging apps to join in, too.

 Telegram said its services play, which lets other developers build apps and services on top of TON, can “be a gateway to blockchain-based projects for the masses — similar to how Google Play and the App Store currently work for centralized applications.”